YinJC/uk-tex-faq/FAQ-tutorialsstar.md

----
-layout: page
-title: Tutorials, etc., for TeX-based systems
+# Tutorials, etc., for TeX-based systems
----

 From a situation where every (La)TeX user _had_ to buy a book if she was not to find herself groping blindly along, we now have what